 How Long is MDMA Detectable via Drug Testing?

 There are a number of different drug tests that can be used to measure the presence of MDMA, ecstasy, or molly in a person’s body.
 Each drug testing method has its own unique advantages and disadvantages.
 Some are more accurate than others.
-Certain tests are able to measure MDMA usage over a long period of time, while others have shorter detection windows.
-Ultimately, however, the important fact is that MDMA is indeed detectable via drug testing.
+Certain tests are able to measure the drug usage over a long period of time, while others have shorter detection windows.
+Ultimately, however, the important fact is that it is indeed detectable via drug testing.

 There have been a number of studies recently that show that the pH of a person’s urine is an important factor that determines how long ecstasy can be detected in their urine.
 Individuals who have very alkaline urine (higher pH urine) tend to have slower urine excretion rates, and hence MDMA can be detected in their urine for longer periods of time.

 The detection window for MDMA in blood is a bit smaller than it is for urine.
-MDMA can only be detected in blood between one and two days after it is consumed.
+It can only be detected in blood between one and two days after it is consumed.
 However, it is detectable in blood almost right away and requires less processing time.
 After 15-30 minutes of ecstasy abuse, MDMA can be detected in a person’s blood.
-However, it is quickly transported to the liver, after which point blood tests often fail to detect the presence of MDMA.
+However, it is quickly transported to the liver, after which point blood tests often fail to detect the presence of the drug.

-Saliva tests are a bit less reliable than blood and urine tests, because the peak concentration of MDMA in saliva occurs between one and three hours after a person uses MDMA.
+MDMA Saliva tests are a bit less reliable than blood and MDMA urine testing because the peak concentration of MDMA in saliva occurs between one and three hours after a person uses the drug.
 After this, the drug becomes more difficult to detect.
 Nonetheless, traces of MDMA can often be found in people’s saliva up to two days after they abuse the drug.
 Saliva tests remain one of the less reliable ways of detecting MDMA.